m4pol/fatebot/README.md

 		case var_name:
 				return bot.manageRange(genRange(255, 0)) //max and min

-(3.1) In case of The ip range that you don't want to custom your second network prefix.
+(3.1) In case of the ip range that you don't want to custom your second network prefix.

 	Example: